RavikantShinde05/Ethers.js_Academy/README.md

 # Ethers.js_Academy
-This repo is a project for learning ethers.js in a very easy and practical way.

-# Ethers.js Learning Platform

 A hands-on learning platform designed to help developers understand and master the **ethers.js** library by writing real code and seeing real results.

 This project focuses on **learning by doing** you write code snippets, execute them instantly, and observe the output directly in the console.

----

 ##  About the Project